libriscv/libriscv/README.md

 Building the fastest possible RISC-V binaries for libriscv is a hard problem, but I am working on that in my [rvscript](https://github.com/fwsGonzo/rvscript) repository.
 It's a complex topic that cannot be explained in one paragraph.

+If you have arenas available you can replace the default page fault handler with your that allocates faster than regular heap.
+If you intend to use many (read hundreds, thousands) of machines in parallel, you absolutely must use the forking constructor option.
+It will apply copy-on-write to all pages on the newly created machine and share text and rodata.
+Also, enable RISCV_EXPERIMENTAL so that the decoder cache will be generated ahead of time.

+## Binary translation

+Instead of JIT, the emulator supports translating binaries to native code using any local C or C++ compiler.
+You can control compilation by passing CC and CFLAGS environment variables to the program that runs the emulator.
+You can show the compiler arguments using VERBOSE=1.
+Example: `CFLAGS=-O2 VERBOSE=1 ./myprogram`.

 The binary translation feature (accessible by enabling RISCV_EXPERIMENTAL) can greatly improve performance in some cases, at a great up-front cost.
 The RISC-V binary is scanned for code blocks that are safe to translate, and then a C compiler is invoked on the generated code.
 This step takes a long time.
 The resulting code is then dynamically loaded and ready to use.
 The feature is a work in progress.

-If you have arenas available you can replace the default page fault handler with your that allocates faster than regular heap.
-If you intend to use many (read hundreds, thousands) of machines in parallel, you absolutely must use the forking constructor option.
-It will apply copy-on-write to all pages on the newly created machine and share text and rodata.
-Also, enable RISCV_EXPERIMENTAL so that the decoder cache will be generated ahead of time.